 The second possibility Ovid suggested is that that the month was named for Iuniores which is Latin for “young people” in the same way that May is named for “elders” or Maiores.
 And as we all recall from Indiana Jones and the Last Crusade there was no J in Latin in the 1st century.

-June hosts such important holidays in the year, so mark your calendar, as: Flag Day (June 14), International Picnic Day (June 18), and the perennial favorite Juneteenth (June 19).
+June hosts such important holidays in the year, so mark your calendar, as Flag Day (June 14), International Picnic Day (June 18), and the perennial favorite Juneteenth (June 19) all happen during this month.

 So June is more than just Dads and Grads.